valhwi/valhwi.github.io/_pages/about.md

 <b>Writing</b>
 <br>
-I’ve been writing since childhood.
+Writing is my default mode.
 Joined journalism contests from elementary to high school (former managing editor and sports writer of our school publication).
 I journal, write down my thoughts, feelings, and whatever’s happening in my life.
 Writing comes easier than talking, and during the pandemic I journaled a lot (and still do).
-Journaling is my default mode.
 <br>
 <br>